dungphanxuan/loopback-example/README.md

-StrongLoop provides a number of example applications that illustrate various key LoopBack features.
+These example applications illustrate various key LoopBack features.
 In some cases, they have accompanying step-by-step instructions (tutorials).
 The applications fall into several categories:

 - [Getting started](#getting-started)
 - [Tutorial series](#tutorial-series)